magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/bindings.md

 app/code/Magento/PageBuilder/view/adminhtml/web/ts/js/binding/draggable.ts
 ```

-The options provided in this binding are passed through the jQuery UI draggable instance.
+The options provided in this binding are passed to the jQuery UI draggable instance.
 All options and their descriptions are available on the jQuery UI site: http://api.jqueryui.com/draggable/.

 Within Page Builder, we use this binding for the left panel's content types.
 The configuration and usage of the `draggable` binding can be seen in the Panel component: